Search the Data

 Botanic Gardens, Kew, The Harvard

 Australian National Herbarium

-We want to make sure that IPNI captures all relevant nomenclatural novelties, whether published online or in printed form, and are developing a strategy for tracking electronic publications.
-For example, we are subscribing to RSS feeds to track online publications.
+We want to make sure that IPNI captures all relevant nomenclatural novelties, whether published online or in printed form.

 IPNI users can help.
 Let us know if you publish or find names in an online publication by sending us a link to the relevant site.

 To help you to quickly find information on authors, many new links have been created from author records to TL-2 page in BHL.
 Try it out.
 Click on the link in this record.

 Search results are sorted by family by default.
 If you would like them to be ordered by genus, deselect 'Sort by family'.